Aurified-266/Mesa_Turnip-CI-Linux-Deb/README.md

 ### TLDR;

-This is a bash script to build freedreno/turnip for android as a magisk module.
+This is a bash script to build Turnip for android as a magisk module and adpkg.
 Made specifically for compatibilty with linux-deb.
 Linux-deb users may encounter a host of problems when attemptiong to compile the bash script origionally given by ilhan-athn7 and later forked by k11mch1, this new bash script bypasses issues surrounding header problems, linker issues, and lack of identifying deb /usr prereq install locations.

 ### Notes;

-The script now successfully builds libvulkan_freedreno.so (Mesa 26.0.4) for Android aarch64 on Linux Debian and packages it into a Magisk module, ready for installation on Adreno GPU devices.
+The script now successfully builds vulkan.turnip.so (Mesa 26.0.5) for Android aarch64 on Linux Debian and packages it into a Magisk module and adpkg, ready for installation on Adreno GPU devices.

 🔍 Summary of Changes & Fixes
 1. Variable Scope: Fixed a bug where $MESASRC_DIR was used as an absolute path after cding into it, causing double-path errors.
 Switched to relative paths (src/...) inside the build function.